 Overall, we really like this vacuum.
 It did great on most of our performance tests, but especially the cleaning performance tests where it scored 91% or higher on all 12 of our individual tests.
 Perhaps the biggest pro with the Pet-Perfect II is simply the motorized brush roll.
 It’s something you don’t see all that often for cordless handheld vacuum cleaners and it definitely helps to improve the cleaning performance, especially for pet hair.

 The last noteworthy pro for the Shark Pet-Perfect II Handheld Vacuum just comes down to maintenance cost.
 At only around $5 a year, it’s pretty inexpensive.
 By far the biggest negative of this handheld vacuum is simply the battery.
 Having a battery that costs almost as much as an entire unit to replace is just ridiculous.
-I hate the notion that once the battery is dead, the unit is basically dead, as it would just be more cost effective to just get an entirely new handheld vacuum.
+We dislike the notion that once the battery is dead, the unit is basically dead, as it would just be more cost effective to just get an entirely new handheld vacuum.
 So that’s definitely the biggest con for us.